SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

    in text mode, \n maps to the platform's line separator which could be CR or LF or CRLF.

-Characters can also be expressed by ``\x`` followed by two hexadecimal digits, ``\u`` followed by four hexadecimal digits, or ``\U`` followed by eight hexadecimal digits.
+Characters can also be escaped by ``\x`` followed by two hexadecimal digits, ``\u`` followed by four hexadecimal digits, or ``\U`` followed by eight hexadecimal digits.
-The digits in these escape sequences identify a Unicode codepoint.
+The digits in these escape codes identify a Unicode codepoint.

 The value of an expression can be inserted into a string literal by placing the expression in parentheses after a backslash (``\``).